Boston, MA (PRWEB) April 27, 2006

-A copy of the Internet Standards Assessment Report, including details regarding the retail industry through 2005, is available at http://www.webawards2006.org.
+A copy of the Internet Standards Assessment Report, including details regarding the music industry through 2005, is available at http://www.webawards2006.org.

 Judging for the 2006 WebAwards will take place in June through August, with winners announced in September.
 Judges will consist of a select group of Internet marketing professionals who have direct experience designing and managing Web sites with an in-depth understanding of the current state-of-the-art in Web site development and technology.
 Mark Kingdon, CEO of Organic, Inc. (http://www.organic.com) has been selected to lead the judging panel this year.
 Past judges have included top executives from leading organizations such as Ogilvy Interactive, Saatchi & Saatchi, Blattner Brunner, Comedy Central, Sun Microsystems, Refinery, Euro RSCG, EPB Interactive, New York Post Interactive, The Cincinnati Enquirer, J. Walter Thompson, Xerox, Art Institute of Pittsburgh, Modem Media, and Answerthink just to name a few.